hydpy-dev/hydpy/hydpy/docs/rst/install.rst

 Selecting a Python distribution
 --------------------------------

-Using :ref:`HydPy` requires installing Python first.
+Using :ref:`HydPy` requires installing Python 3.6 first.
 If you are new to Python, we recommend installing a convenient Python distribution like `Anaconda`_, already containing many scientific and mathematical tools.
 Eventually, you might need to install additional libraries.
-For example, if you do not use pre-compiled binaries (see the next section), you might have to install the `coverage`_ site-package manually.
+For example, if you do not use pre-compiled binaries (see the next section), you might have to install the `bokeh`_ site-package manually.
 With Anaconda on your system, type in your command line interface::

-    conda install coverage
+    conda install bokeh

 The `conda`_ installer is very convenient but does not support all packages available through the `Python Package Index`_.
 If conda does nor support the required package (or if conda is not on your system), you can use `pip`_, which is in most cases as convenient as conda::

-    pip install coverage
+    pip install bokeh

-We recommend working with Python 3.6, which is currently the latest stable version of Python.
-Nevertheless, HydPy also supports Python 2.7, 3.4, and 3.5.
-Note that Python 2.7 is quite old and will possibly be not further developed much longer.
-The only reason we still support it is to allow users to combine :ref:`HydPy` with older Python packages.

 Selecting a HydPy version
 -------------------------